 EasyJet's digital business has developed rapidly over recent years.
 The budget airline reported an 18% increase in the number of people visiting its platforms between 2013 and 2015.
 Planning ahead for the increasing digital workload easyJet wanted to become more agile and creative with managing its customer relationship management (CRM) work.

 Currently the CRM system of working was suited to smaller projects but could potentially struggle with a bigger workload or projects.
-A lot of daily management of projects was still being handled by email and attachments.

 Defining the goals

 Concept.
 The idea was to develop an iPad app as a proof of concept to help easyJet’s team manage the increased workload allowing a more integrated way of managing projects between client and agency.
 Its purpose was to create an efficient workflow through the following objectives.